 We all want to be the great horse riders and achieve our dreams….
-Why are so many horse riders having trouble with their riding and giving up or even worse being injured?
+So What Holds us Back?

 Horse riding is a difficult sport to be successful at.
-To be a great rider requires, passion, knowledge and training under a mentor or coach.
+To be a great rider requires, passion, knowledge and training.
 A rider needs to train their body and mind for riding as well as train their horse to the discipline they want.
-There are many riding coaches and instructors but very few RIDER coaches.The horse is only as good as its rider, i think it is time riders started to look at their rider skills before they spend hours and dollars on training their horse.
+There are many riding coaches and instructors but very few RIDER coaches.The horse is only as good as its rider, I think it is time riders started to look at their rider skills before they spend hours and dollars on training their horse.

 Do you sit upright through all paces?…Are you able are to sit still at the sit trot and canter?